core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Content model {#ER-model}

-The Entity-Relationship (ER) models shown in {{fig-ER-WKC}} and {{fig-ER-RD}}model the contents of /.well-known/core and the resource directory respectively, with entity-relationship diagrams [ER][].
+The Entity-Relationship (ER) models shown in {{fig-ER-WKC}} and {{fig-ER-RD}} model the contents of /.well-known/core and the resource directory respectively, with entity-relationship diagrams [ER][].
 Entities (rectangles) are used for concepts that exist independently.
-Attributes (ovals) are used for concepts that exist only in connection with related entity.
+Attributes (ovals) are used for concepts that exist only in connection with a related entity.
 Relations (diamonds) give a semantic meaning to the relation between entities.
 Numbers specify the cardinality of the relations.
 The relations between the values of the attributes are explained in the interface sections.

-[ER]: Ppins Chen - ‎entity-relationship model, Transactions on Database.
-Systems, Vol. 1, No. 1.
-March.
-1976, Pages 9-36.

 ~~~~
           /////\\\\\\                   +----------------------+